 |WA||No||There are no current prohibitions.|

 What can be done?

 Many dog trainers and animal welfare groups continue to advocate for the sale and use of pronged collars to be prohibited in all jurisdictions.
-Community pressure has also been effective in preventing the online sale of these collars.
-For example, in April 2014, a petition on Facebook succeeded in pressuring Amazon UK to cease advertising pronged collars.
+Community pressure and support for a ban on the sale and use of pronged collars are an important part of achieving change.